RareSkills/blog/smart-contract-security/smart-contract-security.md

 ### ERC20: Fee on transfer

 When dealing with untrusted tokens, you shouldn't assume that your balance necessarily increases by the amount.
-It is possible for an ERC20 token to implement it's transfer function as follows:
+It is possible for an ERC20 token to implement its transfer function as follows:

 ```solidity
 contract ERC20 {